 You can see a side-by-side load comparison between a Web Light page and a non-transcoded page (this test takes a few minutes).

 If you do not want your pages to be transcoded, set the HTTP header "

 Cache-Control: no-transform" in your page response.
-If Googlebot sees this header, your original page will be shown to the user instead of the transcoded page.
+If Google sees this header, your original page will be shown to the user instead of the transcoded page.

 When will a user see these Web Light pages?

 - Users will see these pages only if Google has detected that they are on a slow clients.